repomatic.github package

 Generate PR body with workflow metadata for auto-created pull requests.

-Uses Metadata for CI context to produce a collapsible <details> block containing a metadata table.
+Callers inject a Metadata instance for CI context to produce a collapsible <details> block containing a metadata table (the injection keeps this module import-cycle-free: Metadata pulls in half the package).
 Template prefixes are loaded from markdown files in repomatic/templates/, optionally with YAML frontmatter for templates that require arguments.

 repomatic.github.pr_body.sanitize_markdown_mentions(text)[source]